JSON

 Name¶

 To avoid file collisions, the name of the file should be unique.
-To aid debugging, we recommend composing the file name using two components: an ID for the asset or group of assets being monitored, and a unix timestamp, separated by @
+To aid debugging, we recommend composing the file name using two components: an ID for the asset or group of assets being monitored, and a unix timestamp, separated by @ - as an example: motors@1651149458.json.

 Size¶